mongodb-industry-solutions/Vehicle-Digital-Twin-Feedback-Loop/README.md

-# TEST MongoDB & AWS Connected Vehicle End to End Demo Repository
+# MongoDB & AWS Connected Vehicle End to End Demo Repository
 Code samples and demos around using the Realm database in combination with MongoDB Atlas, Device Sync and AWS Sagemaker.

 [Demo Video](https://youtu.be/8SztdPe6wJA)